The Restructuring Review: Germany

-The German Insolvency Act does not explicitly provide for a moratorium as part of the preliminary proceeding.
+The German Insolvency Act does not explicitly provide for a moratorium as part of the preliminary proceedings.
 However, the insolvency court can order a variety of provisional measures.
-These measures can be ordered jointly with the court's opening decision or separately at a later stage.
-In particular, the insolvency court may order that (1) a preliminary insolvency administrator is appointed; (2) assets that would be subject to a right of segregation or for which separate satisfaction applies must not be used or collected by the creditors; and (3) that the assets may be used to continue the business insofar as they are of considerable significance for the insolvency estate.
+In addition to appointing a preliminary insolvency administrator, the court may order that (1) assets that would be subject to a right of segregation or for which separate satisfaction applies must not be used or collected by the creditors and (2) the assets may be used to continue the business insofar as they are of considerable significance for the insolvency estate.
 The insolvency court can also order that claims cannot be individually enforced against the debtor.
-These measures aim to keep the insolvency estate together to enable the insolvency administrator to pursue a structured sale of the business as a going concern or implement other restructuring measures.
+These measures aim to keep the insolvency estate together to enable the (preliminary) insolvency administrator to prepare a structured sale of the business as a going concern or implement other restructuring measures.

 Main insolvency proceedings

-While the enforcement of security rights by individual creditors in the preliminary stage depends on whether the insolvency court has ordered interim measures in favour of the debtor, no individual enforcement of the rights of unsecured creditors is possible once the main proceedings are opened and the realisation of security is widely restricted.
-The insolvency administrator will, as part of her or his standard exercise, also check whether security rights can be contested and are thus voidable.
-In particular, security that was granted within the last three months preceding the insolvency filing bears a significant risk of being contested once main proceedings are opened.
+During the main insolvency proceedings, a moratorium applies with the effect that no individual enforcement of the rights of unsecured creditors is possible and the realisation of security is widely restricted.
+The insolvency administrator will, as part of their standard exercise, also check whether security rights can be contested and are thus voidable.
+In particular, security that was granted within the past three months preceding the insolvency filing bears a significant risk of being voided.

-The main creditors' representative body of German insolvency proceedings is the creditors' assembly, which can set up the creditors' committee or revoke any court-appointed creditors' committee.
-Core decisions regarding the insolvency proceedings, such as the decision on whether to liquidate the insolvency estate or to temporarily continue the business operations of the insolvent company, are taken by the creditors' assembly.
+The main creditors' representative body in German insolvency proceedings is the creditors' assembly.
+Core decisions regarding the insolvency proceedings, such as whether to liquidate the insolvency estate or to temporarily continue the business operations of the insolvent company, are taken by the creditors' assembly.
 If no creditors' committee is appointed, certain fundamental decisions require the prior consent of the creditors' assembly.
-The sale of the business operations to a shareholder of the insolvent company requires the prior approval of the creditors' assembly in any event.
+The sale of the business operations to a shareholder of the insolvent company requires its prior approval in any event.
 Decisions of the creditors' assembly are taken by simple majority according to outstanding amounts.
 Subordinated creditors and creditors entitled to segregation do not have any voting rights in the creditors' assembly.

-Self-administration requires a skilled management, and the initial filing requires thorough preparation.
-Often, an insolvency in self-administration is being prepared as a plan B to back up negotiations with creditors on a consensual restructuring of debt.
-That way, the management preserves its options, should out-of-court negotiations fail.
-These processes are often steered by a CRO who was hired specifically for that purpose.
-Self-administration can – and very often is – combined with insolvency plan proceedings, in which case management would not only prepare and develop the insolvency plan, but also implement the plan once approved by the creditors.
+Self-administration requires skilled management, and the initial filing requires thorough preparation.
+Often, an insolvency in self-administration will be prepared as a plan B to back up negotiations with creditors on a consensual restructuring of debt.
+That way, the management preserves its options should out-of-court negotiations fail.
+These processes are often steered by a chief restructuring officer hired specifically for that purpose.
+Self-administration can – and very often is – combined with insolvency plan proceedings, in which case management would not only prepare and develop the insolvency plan but also implement the plan once it is approved by the creditors.